jmayereup/tj-quiz-element/README.md

 ---text
 Water moves through our environment in a continuous cycle.
 First, heat from the sun causes water in oceans, lakes, and rivers to evaporate into water vapor.
 This vapor rises into the atmosphere where it cools and condenses into tiny droplets that form clouds.
 When these droplets become heavy enough, they fall back to Earth as precipitation in the form of rain, snow, or hail.
 ---vocab-3
+---vocab-3
-evaporate: to change from liquid to gas, condense: to change from gas to liquid, precipitation: water falling from clouds as rain or snow
+evaporate: to change from liquid to gas
+condense: to change from gas to liquid
+precipitation: water falling from clouds as rain or snow
 ---questions-2
 Q: What causes water to evaporate?
 A: Cold temperatures